ARM-software/acle/cmse/cmse.md

 ## Non-secure function pointer

 A function pointer that has its LSB unset is a non-secure function pointer (_nsfptr_).
-An nsfptr provides a way to test at run-time the security state that will be targeted when performing a call through this pointer.
 An nsfptr is not a type and must not be confused with the non-secure function type ([Non-secure function call](#non-secure-function-call)).